Thomsch/untangling-tools-benchmark/README.md

 If you encounter a term in the documentation or the source code that is not defined here, please open an issue.
 Thank you!

 ## Usage
-### Running the benchmark
+### Running the evaluation
 For visualization purpose, here is the [pipeline](diagrams/pipeline.drawio.svg) for evaluation framework in `/evaluate.sh`.

-TODO: The work "benchmark" is misused.
-A "benchmark" is a set of inputs.
-One cannot "run the benchmark" or "test the benchmark end to end", though one can run some scripts, using the benchmark as inputs.

 Run `./evaluate_all.sh <bug-file> $UTB_OUTPUT`.

 - `<bug-file>` is a CSV file containing the list of bugs to evaluate.
 There are 2 pre-computed bug files that you can use (to generate a new bug file see **Generating the bug file** section):
     - `data/d4j-5-bugs.csv`: 5 bugs from the Defects4J project.
-Useful to test the benchmark end to end.
+Useful to test the evaluation end to end.
 You can generate a new bug file using `scripts/sample_bugs.sh data/d4j-compatible-bugs.csv <n>`, with `<n>`indicating the number of bugs to include.
-    - `data/d4j-compatible-bugs.csv`: All the Defects4J bugs that are compatible with the benchmark.
+    - `data/d4j-compatible-bugs.csv`: All the Defects4J bugs that are compatible with the experimental infrastructure.
       (see **Limitations** section).
       It is generated from `data/d4j-bugs-all.csv` by removing manually all the bugs from the `Chart` project.
     - `data/d4j-bugs-all.csv`: All the Defects4J bugs.
 To generate, run `scripts/defects4j_bugs.sh > data/d4j-bugs-all.csv`.
 - `$UTB_OUTPUT` is the output directory where the repositories, decompositions, results, and logs will be stored.
-You can set it to any directory you want (e.g., `~/benchmark`).
+You can set it to any directory you want (e.g., `~/untangling-evaluation`).

 For example, use `./evaluate_all.sh data/d4j-5-bugs.csv $UTB_OUTPUT` to run the evaluation on 5 bugs from the Defects4J
 project.